beansource/awesome-orgs/contributing.md

 # Welcome to awesome-orgs contributing guide <!-- omit in toc -->

-Thank you for investing your time in contributing to our project! :sparkles:.
+Thank you for investing your time in contributing to our project! :sparkles:

 Read our [Code of Conduct](./code-of-conduct.md) to keep our community approachable and respectable.

 In this guide you will get an overview of the contribution workflow from opening an issue, creating a PR, reviewing, and merging the PR.

+## Criteria

+Before jumping into the contribution workflow, please review the following criteria we expect for an awesome org:

+### Must have
+- More than one actively maintained project
+- Variety of useful or awesome repositories

+### Nice to have
+- Branding, website, social media
+- Organization `README`
+- Strong community
+- Sponsoring other organizations or users on GitHub
+- Being sponsored on GitHub
+- Currently active

 ## New contributor guide